-Tune in every week as I explore and discuss topics that can help you attract and nurture leads for your business and convert prospects into brand advocates.
+Tune in biweekly as I explore and discuss topics that can help you attract and nurture leads for your business and convert prospects into brand advocates.

-And for more resources, tips, and insights, follow me on Instagram at @idealclientweb and check out the link in my bio for free downloads that will support you on your marketing journey.
+And for more resources, tips, and insights, follow me on Instagram at @idealclientweb and check out the link in my bio for free downloads to support your marketing journey.